wavefrontHQ/docs/pages/doc/metrics_managing.md

 </tbody>
 </table>

-### Convert Metrics to Ephemeral or Persistent
+### Change the Retention Period of Your Metrics

-With the 2023-XX release, we introduce ephemeral metrics, which have much shorter [retention period](terms_of_service.html#data-retention) than the persistent (default) metrics.
-By default, all metrics are persistent.
-Converting persistent metrics to ephemeral metrics improves [query performance](query_language_performance.html) and reduces [cardinality](cardinality.html).
+With the 2023-XX release, we introduce **ephemeral** metrics, which have shorter [retention period](terms_of_service.html#data-retention).
+By default, all metrics are persistent and we keep them for 18 months.
+Converting persistent metrics to ephemeral metrics can significantly improve the [query performance](query_language_performance.html) and also reduce the [cardinality](cardinality.html).

-{% include note.html content="To convert individual metrics and metric prefixes from persistent to ephemeral and the reverse, you must be a **Super Admin** user with [enabled Super Admin mode](users_account_managing.html#enable-or-disable-super-admin-mode)." %}
+{% include note.html content="To convert individual metrics and metric prefixes from persistent to ephemeral and the reverse, you must be a Super Admin user with [enabled Super Admin mode](users_account_managing.html#enable-or-disable-super-admin-mode)." %}

 <table style="width: 100%;">
 <tbody>